hisahi/hexbed/README.md

 * Bit editing
 * Inserting blocks
 * Bitwise operations on blocks
-* Search for text
 * Data inspector and editor (integers, etc.)
+* Search for text (including with case insensitivity)
+* Search for integers, floats, etc.

 ## Planned features
 * Stability
 * Performance
 * Not losing data
 * Not having bugs
-* Search for text with case insensitivity
-* Search for integers, floats, etc.
 * Import/export data
 * Support for more text encodings
 * Bookmarks